CZERTAINLY/CZERTAINLY-Documentation/docs/certificate-key/protocols/scep/enable-scep-ra-profile.md

 ## Configuration of `SCEP Profile`

-First step is to configure the [`SCEP Profile`](./scep-profile).
+First step is to configure the [`SCEP Profile`](./scep-profile.md).
 It will create an instance of the SCEP service with specific attributes that will be used to control the certificate management process and SCEP clients will need to follow.
 You can create as many `SCEP Profiles` as you need.
 Each of them can have a different configuration, challenge password, renewal conditions, server certificate, etc.

 Configuration of the default `RA Profile` is optional, we will enable SCEP protocol for a specific `RA Profile` instead of it with name `czertainly`.
 Let's do this in `czertainly` `RA Profile` configuration.

-[//]: # (TODO)
-We will create `SCEP Profile` named `SCEP CZERTAINLY Profile` using the [Core SCEP API](#):
+We will create `SCEP Profile` named `SCEP CZERTAINLY Profile` using the [Core SCEP API](/api/core-scep):
 ```bash
 curl -X POST \
   --cacert [ca-cert] \